vmware-tanzu/cartographer/rfc/rfc-0000-allow-resources-to-report-status.md

 [drawbacks]: #drawbacks

 Why should we *not* do this?
-- We only allow for reflecting three states, though this design allows for creating more states in the future.
+- We only allow for reflecting one condition (`Healthy` as True/False/Unknown), though this design allows for addition conditions to the resources in the future.
-- This design does not allow authors to define the states themselves.
+- This design does not allow authors to define the conditions themselves.
+  - This consistency is itself a positive, though, as the owner can reason about the state of the stamped resources.

 # Alternatives
 [alternatives]: #alternatives